2013 Hungarian Grand Prix: Race

 Mercedes' Lewis Hamilton led from pole position ahead of Vettel and Grosjean.
 Rosberg and Massa touched on lap 1 and caused damage to Massa's car.
 Rosberg twice ran off the road during the first lap and lost several places, but suffered no damage.
 Hamilton made his first pit stop on lap 10 and that handed the race lead to Vettel.
 Hamilton came out just behind McLaren's Jenson Button, but was able to get past him quickly and this changed the dynamic of the race.

 Vettel would pit and get stuck behind Button for several laps.
 Webber was the only leading driver to start on the harder compound tyres, giving him the lead after the first round of pit stops.
 However the harder tyres were to prove less durable than expected under the hot conditions, and he was eventually forced to make three stops.
 By lap 15 the running order was Webber, Hamilton, Button, Vettel, and Grosjean.
 Vettel tried to get past Button and damaged his front wing during one attempt.
 Vettel and Grosjean would eventually get past Button.
 Grosjean touched Button going into the chicane at Turn 6 and 7.
 Grosjean eventually passed Massa into Turn 4 but received a drive-through penalty for leaving the track during the overtake.
 Sutil suffered a hydraulic leak earlier on and his 100th Grand Prix was over.
 Shortly after Grosjean's penalty, Esteban Gutierrez who suffered an engine failure in FP3 and was eliminated from Q1 continued to have reliability issues and was wheeled back in the garage with transmission problems.
 Despite being a potential contender for points, his teammate Hülkenberg picked up a drive-through penalty for speeding in the pit lane.
 Valtteri Bottas retired after a smoky engine failure when the race leaders were on lap 45, which was his first retirement in Formula One, it was later confirmed of a hydraulic failure the cause of the smoke.

 Hamilton retook the lead after the last round of stops ahead of Räikkönen, Vettel, and Webber.
 Rosberg retired late in the race with a fiery engine failure which lifted Maldonado and Williams into the points for the first time this season.
 Di Resta, Sutil's teammate also suffered hydraulic failure shortly before the end of the race.

 Mercedes' Lewis Hamilton went on to win the 2013 Hungarian Grand Prix followed by Lotus' Kimi Räikkönen and Red Bull's Sebastian Vettel.
 Hamilton had thus won the Hungarian Grand Prix four times, in 2013, 2012, 2009, and 2007, and became tied with Michael Schumacher for the most wins in the Hungarian Grand Prix.
 He also became the first British driver to win in a Mercedes since Stirling Moss.
+This would prove to be the last non-Vettel win of 2013, as Vettel would go on to win the next nine races.